Easy Keto Meatballs

-This Easy Keto Meatballs recipe came about because one of the hardest parts of eating keto for me is the constant having to make meals from scratch.
+These are my Easy Keto Meatballs that you can make in a large batch and freeze to use in later meals, or use them for your weekly meal prep.
+This recipe came about because one of the hardest parts of eating keto for me is the constant having to make meals from scratch.
 Because my family does not eat keto, I usually end up making the family meal first, and then run out of steam (and energy, and motivation) to make a second meal for myself.

 So I like to have easy keto freezer meals that I can pull out for my meals, that don’t require a lot of extra cooking.
 Sometimes it is just a pre-cooked protein, that I can then pair with a sauce or use in a salad.

 I’ve posted recently about my favorite gluten-free freezer meatballs, and they have worked out so well, I decided to make a keto version of them just for me!